Urban Works Branding

 What's In This Project

 Urban Works is a Non-Profit based in Santa Cruz.
-They provide free activities for disabled people and focus on helping them build a community.
-I made them a logo and branding guide.
-I also created multiple business materials like business card templates and letter heads.
-Lower on this page I will be showing the in depth process I often take to create branding and logos.
+They offer free activities for people with disabilities and focus on helping them build a sense of community.
+I created a logo and a mini branding guide instead of a full brand guide, as their budget did not allow for a comprehensive guide.
+I also created multiple business materials, including business card templates and letterhead.
+Additionally, I assisted in training staff on how to effectively implement these guides and create accessible flyers.
+This page also serves to show my typical logo creation process.
+I will be showing this process in depth below under “Logo Process”.

 Branding Guide & Business Package